edwjonesga/ccu-classes/csc-385/scope-of-calling/README.md

   - Declaring symbols
   - Looking up symbols locally and across enclosing scopes
   - Entering and exiting scopes
-  - Returning a structured snapshot of current scopes for testing

 - Integrate symbols with your existing **AST nodes** (e.g., `AssignmentNode`, `IfNode`, `FunctionDeclNode`).